iamtheyammer/fetch-ford-service-manuals/README.md

 All the ones I've tested.
 Just for fun, I tried:

+- 1995 F-150
+- 2002 Taurus
 - 2006 Taurus/Sable
 - 2008 Mustang
 - 2020 MKZ
 - 2022 F-150

 All worked flawlessly!

+### How can I support this project?

+If this project was helpful to you, you can support this project on GitHub sponsors (click the "Sponsor" button at the top of the page) or by sharing it!

 ### Why did you make this?